Zain3/AIoT-TinyML-Project/README.md

 * Connect the BeagleBone to an Ethernet wire to establish Internet connection.
 Do "ping 8.8.8.8" and see if that works to confirm.
 * So "sudo apt-get update" and "sudo apt-get upgrade"
 * Use Pip3 to install the following commands:
-* * "pip3 install -upgrade pip", "pip3 install PySerial", and "sudo apt install python3-opencv"
+  * "pip3 install -upgrade pip", "pip3 install PySerial", and "sudo apt install python3-opencv"
   * In the SSH terminal, run: python3, import cv2, import serial (on new lines) to see if install properly

 2. SSH into the BeagleBone, and transfer the Client.py file into it.
+   * I used the website, https://realpython.com/python-sockets/ to learn how to program the sockets from the client and server side.

-3. Run the Server.py on your server, then run Client.py on the BeagleBone.
+4. Run the Server.py on your server, then run Client.py on the BeagleBone.
+    * First, on the BeagleBone, run "config-pin p9.11 uart" and "config-pin p9.13 uart"
+    * The camera on your computer should turn on, and face detection should start.